miensol/miensol.github.io/_posts/2014-11-01-introducing-slf4android.md

 ```

 You're able to use [`MessageFormatter`](http://developer.android.com/reference/java/text/MessageFormat.html) style to format log entries.
-However no variable argument method overload makes it both harder to read and write.
+However no variable arguments method overload makes it both harder to read and write.
 More importantly **by default** if you use above statement the message **will not be printed anywhere**.
 It's easy to [fix](http://stackoverflow.com/questions/4561345/how-to-configure-java-util-logging-on-android) when you know where to look for.

 ### Powerful `logback`